Doing Business in Guinea-Conakry

 - Most dynamic sectors: agriculture and construction

-- Stabilization of the Guinean Economy
+- Stabilisation of the Guinean Economy

 - Reduction of the deficit and external debt